 - The quilting patterns are not too dense.
 A very dense pattern will make the t-shirt quilt stiff.

 - The quilting patterns add a uniformity to the T shirt quilts.
 Most T-shirt quilts have shirts with different colors and designs.
-The designs we use tie all the shirts together.
+The quilting patterns we use are pleasing to the eyes and do not detract from the designs on the shirts..

-Some shops quilt each shirt differently.
-Different designs are quilted in each block.
+Some t-shirt quilt shops quilt each shirt differently.
+Different quilting designs are stitched in each block.

 The problem with quilting each block instead of using an all over pattern: